Qazpur/getcleandata/README.md

 The script file should be located in the root of the unzipped dataset directory.

-Set this as the working directory and use
+Set this as the working directory and run using:

 ```R
 source('run_analysis.R')
 ```

-to run the script.